jhudsl/Reproducibility_in_Cancer_Informatics/.github/ISSUE_TEMPLATE/course-template-problem-report.md

 ---
-name: Course Template Problem Report
+name: Course Problem Report
-about: Create a report to help improve the template and its documentation
+about: Create a report to help improve the course
 title: problem
 labels: bug
 assignees: cansavvy

 ---

-**Describe what is not working with the template or is unclear in the documentation** A clear and concise description of what the bug is.
+**Describe what is not working with the course**

-**Please link to the specific course repository you are working on**
+A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: